Asian box turtle

 Asian box turtles are turtles of the genus Cuora in the family Geoemydidae.
 About 12 extant species are recognized.
 The keeled box turtle (Pyxidea mouhotii syn.
 Cuora mouhotii) is often included in this genus, or separated in the monotypic genus Pyxidea.
 Genus Cuora is distributed from China to Indonesia and the Philippines, throughout mainland Southeast Asia, and into northern India and Bhutan.

 Description

 Cuora species are characterized by a low- (e.g. Cuora pani) to high- (e.g. Cuora picturata) domed shell, which usually has three keels on the carapace.
 They are reddish, yellowish, brown, grey, and/or black in color.
 Some species have bright yellow, black, orange, or white stripes down the length of their keels.
-Their body color is highly variable, but usually very intense.
-Most species show stripes of variable color down either side of their heads, which usually meet at the nose.
+Their body color is highly variable and typically very bright.
+Most species show stripes of variable color down either side of their head that usually meet at the nose.